rModGuide/prawscripts/README.md

 Installation package at https://pypi.org/project/prawscripts/0.0.2/

-Open to contributors for uploading/reuploading new/existing functions and testing if package is working properly.
+Open to contributors from r/ModGuide for uploading/reuploading new/existing functions and testing if package is
+working properly.